Nexmo/station/_documentation/messaging/sms/code-snippets/delivery-receipts.md

 * [Create a webhook endpoint](/messaging/sms/code-snippets/before-you-begin#webhooks) using one of the code examples shown below
 * [Configure the webhook endpoint in your Nexmo Dashboard](#configure-the-webhook-endpoint-in-your-nexmo-dashboard)

+> **NOTE:** After you send a message there may be a delay before you receive the delivery receipt.

 ```code_snippets
 source: '_examples/messaging/sms/delivery-receipts'
 ```